nainglinaung/MagicButton/README.md

 Magic Button use [Parabaik](https://github.com/ngwestar/parabaik) converter.
 Please note that the accuracy of conversions are up to Parabaik converter.

+Installation and Usage

+Magic Button is solely work on Chrome and You can install it over [Chrome App Store](https://chrome.google.com/webstore/detail/magic-button/anonbddkeifgmiekhengieaajehcpdcg) and If you like to try it on Firefox, alternative way is you can install [Magic Convertor](https://github.com/Arkar-Aung/magicConverter)

 ~~It used [Paytan](https://github.com/trhura/paytan) first but found some bugs on Javascript version of the converter.~~ Todo
 ---